 This is why size S is often referred to as hand luggage.
 However, the allowed dimensions can vary between airlines and are typically around 55x40x20 cm.

-Size M – Small Checked Luggage
+Size M – small checked luggage

 The suitcase size M is commonly referred to as small checked luggage.
 Suitcases in this category must be checked in when travelling by plane.
 This size is ideal for trips of around one week.
 For minimalists or trips requiring less luggage, such as a beach holiday, a size M suitcase can even suffice for up to two weeks.

-Size L – Large Checked Luggage
+Size L – large checked luggage

 The suitcase size L also needs to be checked in when travelling by plane.
 This size is perfect for trips of around two weeks.
 Depending on your travel style and the type of trip, a size L suitcase can comfortably accommodate luggage for up to three weeks or even longer.

-Size XL – Extra Large Suitcase
+Size XL – extra large suitcase

 The suitcase size XL is ideal for longer trips of 2 to 3 weeks.
 However, for air travel, this size is only partially suitable.
 Most airlines consider it oversized, meaning it cannot be checked in as standard luggage.
 Instead, it is classified as bulky luggage, which may incur additional fees.